Responsible Tidepooling in California: How to Explore the Intertidal Zone with Care and Integrity

 Every tour begins with a review of safety and etiquette before we enter the intertidal zone.
 This ensures every participant understands their role in protecting this sensitive environment.

-A few tidepooling rules we follow:
+A few "Pool Rules" we follow:

 • Leave the rocks as they are — no flipping or turning.